MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/projects-how-setup-resources.md

 ---
-title: Setja upp forðakostnað verks, verð og afkastagetu
+title: Setja upp forðaskostnað, verð og afkastagetu verks
 description: Til að nota forða og auðvelda verkefnastjórnun, tilgreinirðu kostnað og verð fyrir einstaka forða eða forðaflokka, og stillir afkastaveitu forða.
 author: SorenGP
 ms.topic: conceptual